-Exhibit 4 Funding sources as a percentage of total funding (H1 2020)
+Exhibit 4 Funding sources as a percentage of total funding as of the end of 2020

 Source: RCI Banque's investor presentation

 Environmental, social and governance considerations

 In line with our general view on the banking sector, RCI has a moderate exposure to social risks, notwithstanding the aforementioned litigation in Italy.
 Further, we regard the coronavirus outbreak as a social risk under our ESG framework, given the substantial implications for public health and safety.